TheOdinProject/curriculum/react/the_react_ecosystem/react_router.md

 ### Refactoring The Routing

 But before we do that, let us refactor our routes to a component of their own, so that we can add whatever conditional logic we want, if it exists as a hook (remember, we can't use hooks outside of a React component!).
-Even if you don't have any need for a conditional rendering of routes, it is much neater nonetheless, to have them seperate.
+Even if you don't have any need for a conditional rendering of routes, it is much neater nonetheless, to have them separate.
 Create a new `Router.js` component and move your routes to it.

 ~~~jsx
 import { createBrowserRouter, RouterProvider } from "react-router-dom";